International Union of Socialist Youth: Activities

 The stated goal of the International Union of Socialist Youth is to promote anti-war activities, fight climate change, and support socialist economic policies.
 The organization supports the UN's Sustainable Development Goals.

 Presidium and Control Commission

 Presidium

-IUSY is led by its Presidium, elected every two years at the Congress, with representatives from all over the world.
-The current members (2023–2025) are listed below:
+IUSY is led by its Presidium, elected every two years at the biennial congress, with representatives from all over the world.
+The current members (2026–2028) are listed below: